 This webinar offers strategies and tips on how to maintain student enthusiasm in a positive classroom environment.

 We look at techniques on how to avoid repetition and motivate students of mixed abilities and skill sets, by looking at how to add variety to common task types and providing the opportunity for these activities to become more student-centred.

 A good teacher plays many roles but when it comes to exam preparation probably one of the most important is that of language coach.
 If a teacher cannot deal with student performance and implement further practice through delivering valid feedback then students will suffer.

-This webinar will look at the coaching cycle and how teachers can utilise it to evaluate student performance so that they can provide different forms of feedback and give prompts and tips for improvement.
+This webinar looks at the coaching cycle and how teachers can utilise it to evaluate student performance so that they can provide different forms of feedback and give prompts and tips for improvement.

 Students need to have a clear idea of what their strengths and weaknesses are when it comes to passing exams and in order to do this, teachers need to have clear strategies for each skill tested.

-This webinar will look at building exam strategies and identifying progress points.
-This will allow teachers to offer valid guidance and supervision whilst differentiating between the skills and parts of the exam so that they can review key concepts and track students’ progress.
+This webinar looks at building exam strategies and identifying progress points.
+This allows teachers to offer valid guidance and supervision whilst differentiating between the skills and parts of the exam so that they can review key concepts and track students’ progress.